Mutually Unbiased Bases in Composite Dimensions -- A Review: Introduction

 irrespective of the chosen interval of length $dq$ about the value $q$.
 An analogous statement holds upon exchanging the roles of position and momentum, with $\mbox{prob}(p,dp)=\left|\bk qp\right|^{2}dp$.

-The basis formed by the momentum eigenstates $\ket p,p\in\mathbb{R}$, is called \emph{unbiased} with respect to the basis of the position eigenstates $\ket q,q\in\mathbb{R}$, since the transition probabilities from each state $\ket q$ into any state $\ket p$ do not depend on the value of $q$.
+For a free particle on the line, the basis formed by the momentum eigenstates $\ket p,p\in\mathbb{R}$, is called \emph{unbiased} with respect to the basis of the position eigenstates $\ket q,q\in\mathbb{R}$, since the transition probabilities from each state $\ket q$ into any state $\ket p$ do not depend on the value of $q$.
 Due to their symmetry, the bases are, in fact, \emph{mutually unbiased} (MU) since an equivalent statement applies to the situation in which the roles of position and momentum are swapped.
 Any pair of orthonormal bases with this property—certainty about the value of one observable implies complete uncertainty about the value of the other observable, and \emph{vice versa}—is called MU.

 \emph{Mutual unbiasedness} captures an important aspect of Bohr's concept of complementarity \citep{Bohr1928}.
 It provides a precise mathematical formulation of what it means for observables such as position $\hat{q}$ and momentum $\hat{p}$ to be a \emph{complementary} pair.
-Importantly, it carries over naturally to bases of \emph{finite-dimensional} Hilbert spaces $\mathbb{C}^{d}$ which are used to describe quantum systems with $d$ orthogonal states.
-Let us now define the notion central to this review. \begin{defn}[Pairs of MU bases] Two orthonormal bases ${\cal B}$ and ${\cal B}^{\prime}$ of the $d$-dimensional Hilbert space $\mathbb{C}^{d}$ are \emph{mutually unbiased} if the transition probabilities between any two states $\ket v\in{\cal B}$ and $\ket{v^{\prime}}\in{\cal B}^{\prime}$ are equal,
+Importantly, it carries over naturally to bases of \emph{finite-dimensional} Hilbert spaces $\mathcal{H}\simeq\mathbb{C}^{d}$ which are used to describe quantum systems with $d$ orthogonal states.
+Let us now define the notion central to this review. \begin{defn}[Pairs of MU bases] Two orthonormal bases ${\cal B}$ and ${\cal B}^{\prime}$ of the $d$-dimensional Hilbert space $\mathcal{H}\simeq\mathbb{C}^{d}$ are \emph{mutually unbiased} if the transition probabilities between any two states $\ket v\in{\cal B}$ and $\ket{v^{\prime}}\in{\cal B}^{\prime}$ are equal,